Human history: Europe

 Since at least the 4th century, Christianity has played a prominent role in shaping the culture, values, and institutions of Western civilization, primarily through Catholicism and later also Protestantism.
 Europe during the Early Middle Ages was characterized by depopulation, deurbanization, and barbarian invasions, all of which had begun in late antiquity.
 The barbarian invaders formed their own new kingdoms in the remains of the Western Roman Empire.
-Although there were substantial changes in society and political structures, most of the new kingdoms incorporated existing Roman institutions.
 Christianity expanded in Western Europe, and monasteries were founded.
 In the 7th and 8th centuries, the Franks under the Carolingian dynasty established an empire covering much of Western Europe; it lasted until the 9th century, when it succumbed to pressure from new invaders—the Vikings, Magyars, and Arabs.
-It split into West Francia and East Francia, which became medieval France and the Holy Roman Empire respectively.
-During the Carolingian era, churches developed a form of musical notation called neume which became the basis for the modern notation system.
+During the Carolingian era, churches developed a form of musical notation called neume, which became the basis for the modern notation system.
 Kievan Rus' expanded from its capital in Kiev to become the largest state in Europe by the 10th century.
 In 988, Vladimir the Great adopted Orthodox Christianity as the state religion.